Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Dual-Pathway Rectifier Neural Network

-For every hidden layer node, the activation function $g(x)$ introduces one extra parameter $t$ which can be learned simultaneously with weights and biases.
+First we train a deep neural network on many pairs of clean and the corresponding noisy patches to learn a denoising function.
+Following \cite{burger2012image}, the network takes large noisy patch as input and tries to recover its central small block as output to obtain slight performance gain.
+All parameters including weights, biases and $t$s are learned simultaneously using back-propagation algorithm \cite{lecun1989backpropagation}, minimizing the empirical squared error between obtained denoised patches and the clean patches.
+The derivative of $g(x)$ with respect to $t$ is given by:

 In this paper, all network parameters are optimized using minibatch Limited memory BFGS (L-BFGS) method which is very suitable for training deep models \cite{ngiam2011optimization}.
 We use L-BFGS implementation in minFunc by Mark Schmidt\footnote{http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html}.

+During the testing phase, given a noisy image, we first chop it into a number of overlapping noisy patches.
+Then we apply our trained network to them and get the denoised patches.
+Finally, all denoised patches are put at the positions of their noisy counterparts and aggregated on the overlapping regions via Gaussian weighted averaging.